isocann/laboratoryStudies/README.md

-# Decision Tree and Random Forest with 3 tasks
+# Decision Tree and Random Forest with 3 different datasets (Wine Dataset, Synthetic 2d Dataset, MNIST)

 Classification problems and how they can be approached using a category of tree-based models.
 In particular, you will use a decision tree from scikit-learn.
 You will see it in action with different datasets and understand its points of strength and weaknesses.
 Then, you will implement your own version of a random forest, starting from scikit-learn’s decision trees.